 Marion’s vision for the Pasatiempo Resort included her third golf course development project, something at which she has become exceptionally competent, as evidenced by the legacy of Cypress Point and Pasatiempo.
 Perhaps the greatest testimonial to her skills as a designer/developer comes from MacKenzie who wanted to send Marion—to whom he referred as his associate—in his place to Augusta for a site inspection.
 This alone is a great validation.
 Of course Clifford Roberts, Augusta’s Chairman, objected to MacKenzie sending Marion (a woman) and MacKenzie wrote of Marion:

 “She has been associated with me in three golf courses and not only are her own ideas valuable, but she is thoroughly conversant in regard to the character of work I like.
 I want her views and her personal impressions in regard to the way the work is being carried out.”

 “I do not know of any man who has sounder ideas.”

 From opening day in 1929, to the day she left Pasatiempo in 1941, Marion hosted the likes of Bobby Jones, Will Rogers, Mary Pickford, the Rothschilds, the Vanderbuilts, Babe Zaharias, Spencer and Louise Tracy, and many others.
 Pasatiempo was a haven for the Hollywood crowd, and a great destination spot for the East Coast socialites.

 Simply put, Marion was an incredible person, and given the period of history in which she lived, is perhaps unequaled in her contributions to the legacy of golf.

-For more information about the life of Marion Hollins, we recommend Champion in a Man’s World by David E. Outerbridge, available at the Pasatiempo Pro Shop and through bookstores around the country.
+For more information about the life of Marion Hollins, we recommend Champion in a Man’s World by David E. Outerbridge, available through Amazon.